mitre/hipcheck/site/content/docs/guide/debugging/logging.md

 $ # The "/message" indicates to search for the "message" string
 $ HC_LOG=hc::shell=trace,salsa=off/message hc check -t npm express
 ```

-## Controlling Log Style

-Log style is controlled with the `HC_LOG_STYLE` environment variable.
-The acceptable
-values are `always`, `auto`, or `never`, and they control whether to try outputting color codes
-with the log messages.

 ## Where do Logs Write?